Last updated on January 29th, 2024

-It’s much easier to buy a T10 ticket and take the subway.
+It’s much easier to buy a T-casual and take the subway.
 Yes, it gets stuffy there and sometimes pickpockets sniff around, but the metro is much cheaper, and often faster.

-Ticket T-10 is a travel card that allows you to travel in Barcelona on all types of public transport: buses, metro, FGC (another type of metro), trains and trams.
-T-10 is designed for 10 trips, this is how it got its name.
+Ticket T-casual is a travel card that allows you to travel in Barcelona on all types of public transport: buses, metro, FGC (another type of metro), trains, and trams.
+T-casual is designed for 10 trips, this is how it got its name.
 Moreover, one trip up to 1 hour 15 minutes in one way means you can use different types of transportation, not paying anything extra.

 If you spend more than the specified time, you will have to pay again.
 Not many people know though that within 1 hour and 15 minutes they can change transport 3 times.

-Buying a T-10 ticket helps you save on transportation and makes the entire travel experience around Barcelona much easier.
+Buying a T-casual ticket helps you save on transportation and makes the entire travel experience around Barcelona much easier.